- Waterwise Gardening | David Salman

 The general rule of thumb for preparing new flower beds or vegetable garden areas is;

-For smaller areas, a 1 cubic ft bag of Reunity compost per 10 sq. ft. of bed area and a measuring cup of Yum Yum Mix.
+For smaller areas, a 1 cubic ft bag of Reunity Resources compost (or half a bag, I cubic ft., of Back to Earth Compost) per 10 sq. ft. of bed area and a measuring cup of Yum Yum Mix.

 Big or small bed, dig down 8 to 12 inches deep, and thoroughly mix these ingredients.